hajame/fullstackopen-2019.github.io/src/content/osa2/part2c.md

 <!-- Efektihookien avulla on mahdollisuus tehdä paljon muutakin kuin hakea dataa palvelimelta, tämä riittää kuitenkin meille tässä vaiheessa. -->

-There are many possible use cases for effect hook other than fetching data from the server.
-At this moment this is enough for us.
+There are many possible use cases for effect hooks other than fetching data from the server.
+However at this moment this is enough for us.

 <!-- Mieti vielä tarkasti äsken läpikäytyä tapahtumasarjaa, eli mitä kaikkea koodista suoritetaan, missä järjetyksessä ja kuinka monta kertaa.
 Tapahtumien järjestyksen ymmärtäminen on erittäin tärkeää! -->

 Think back at the sequence of events we just discussed.
-Which parts of the code is run?
+Which parts of the code are executed?
 In what order?
 How often?
 Understanding the order of events is critical!

 <!-- Huomaa, että olisimme voineet kirjoittaa efektifunktion koodin myös seuraavasti: -->